learn-academy-2024-alpha/scavenger-hunt-answer/README.md

 - 🫠
 - What is the fourth unit of the class?
   - Ruby
     What should you do if you are going to miss class?
     What time does the classroom Zoom open every morning?
     What is the tech stack at LEARN?
+    React and Rails
     What terminal command will show you all the content of your current directory?
     How do you open your text editor from the terminal?
   - code
     In HTML and CSS, what is the difference between a class and an id?
     What is an HMTL attribute?
     What is CSS?
     What is git?
     What is your personal plan if you find yourself without internet?

 ### Git Terms and Commands